Andre1989/developing-data-products/README.md

 **Instructions**:

-1. The user sets the initial parameters:
+1. The user sets the initial parameters in the input boxes located on the left:
   - Initial launching position
   - Initial launching height
   - Initial projectile velocity